hipe/tmx/beauty_salon/doc/issues/032-name-conventions-for-variables.md

       #    thing in the same scope (and has the corresponding name
       #    without the underscore.)
       #
-      #  • you will occasionally see two trailing underscores to
+      #  • you will occasionally see *two* trailing underscores to
       #    indicate a "third such thing", but this is not recommended.
       #    typically we break such scenarios up into smaller scopes.
       #
-      #  • we use this when it is necessary to avoid using a keyword for
+      #  • we also use this when it is necessary to avoid using a keyword for
       #    a name we want to use. eg. `end_ = r.end` for holding the
-      #    "end" component of a range object.
+      #    "end" component of a range object (because `end` is a keyword).
       #
       #  • similar to the first bullet, we use this when it is necessary
       #    to avoid a name collision with a semantically similar
-      #    variable in a surrounding scope.
+      #    variable in a surrounding scope. again, this can mean it is
+      #    time to break things down into smaller method scopes..